 Some history classes have long essay questions on their exams; some require formal term papers.
-This class combines a minimal degree of independent study, reading, and analysis into a relatively painless exercise that I call "analytical essays."
+This class combines a minimal degree of independent study, reading, and analysis into a relatively painless exercise that I call "analytical essay."
 While you do have to read a book, you choose the book, there is much less time wasted on deciding what to write, and there is a greater opportunity to get help, revise and earn an excellent grade.
-Directions and a more detailed explanation of the essay can be found on Blackboard in the course
+Directions and a more detailed explanation of the essay can be found on Blackboard in the course menu.

-The grade on this will constitute 15% of your overall grade for this course.
+The grade on the book analysis will constitute 20% of your overall grade for this course.

-Book selection deadline:8 September (request approval no later than 11:30 PM)Final submission deadline:13 December (no later than 11:30 PM)
+Book selection deadline: 15 July (request approval no later than 11:30 PM)

+Final submission deadline: 8 August (no later than 11:30 PM)